tlammi/kratos/doc/protocol_spec.md

 - `clock/start` - Used for starting a clock unit
 - `clock/stop` - Used for stopping a clock unit
-- `clock/time/set`- Used for setting the current time
+- `clock/time/set`- Used for setting the current time (countdown value should be expressed in seconds)
-- `clock/time/current` - Used for getting the current time from the unit
+- `clock/time/current` - Used for getting the current time from the unit (countdown value is published in seconds)
 - `clock/time/refresh` - Used to tell clock unit to publish the current time to `clock/time/current`
 - `clock/expired` - Used for publishing clock expiriration event
 - `lifter/current/name/first` - Used for storing the lifter's first name